 How to Take Care of an English Pointer

 English Pointer adults and puppies need different types and amounts of nutrients to maintain optimal health.
-Giving an English Pointer a diet that includes certain nutrients can help to prevent some common health issues.
-Look at some information to keep in mind:
+That means, giving an English Pointer a diet that includes certain nutrients can help to prevent some common health issues.
+So look at some information to keep in mind: